 Finding a clear move in the sprint retrospective to support the team is necessary.
-Someone must take ownership to act to make things work.
-This can be achieved by taking the baby steps first, like small actions that can be easily done and are less time-consuming.
+Someone must take ownership to act and make things work.
+This can be achieved by initiating small, easy actions that are less time-consuming first.
 During a sprint retrospective, it is recommended to take suggestions from each attendee and go for the most appropriate one.
 After that, a plan will be laid out to realize the chosen idea.

 While running an application in production, it is necessary to keep maintaining and providing new features.
 However, there can be interruptions, like a bug that needs to be reported urgently or another team needing a developer for assistance.
-The point is, Sprints will be with interruptions and dealing with problems that other teams encounter must also be addressed as one unit.
-A capable Scrum Master will log all these interruptions noting the number of interruptions, the time consumed in dealing with the same and then add them to the next sprint.
+The point is, Sprints will be prone to interruptions, and provisions must be made to deal with these problems.
+A capable Scrum Master will log all these interruptions noting the number of interruptions, the time consumed in dealing with them and then add them to the next sprint.

 The team works more efficiently in getting the deliverables when the Scrum Master already has laid out a blueprint to work on.
 This also includes having metrics and other relevant charts displayed, doing which will also let stakeholders and colleagues track the production rate.